HTML to Image in Python

 Flask Example

-from flask import Flask, render_template, jsonify, send_file
+from flask import Flask, render_template, jsonify, redirect, request

 import requests